toolpath/Improved-Speedio-ToolSetter-Macros/README.md

 If you are using arbitrary tool numbers, then these will not work for you.

-## Installtion
+## Installation

 1) Copy these macros into your speedio control and run them.
-2) Remove any offset values 54.1P48.
+2) Set all offsets in 54.1P48 to 0.
 The macros assume this extended work offset matches the G53 (for stupid control reasons this works better than actually using G53)

 ## Tool Data Entry